Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 that routine is made, and increases when the buffered data is sent an acknowledged.
 A value of FFFFh means that there is no practical buffer space limit and a call to [TCPIP_TCP_SEND](#455-tcpip_tcp_send-send-data-a-tcp-connection) will never return an ERR_BUFFER error.

+**Note for implementation developers:**: As stated in the description of [TCPIP_TCP_OPEN](#451-tcpip_tcp_open-open-a-tcp-connection), client applications should not assume that TCPIP_TCP_STATE will ever report the ESTABLISHED state (it could report CLOSE_WAIT on the first call after opening the connection if the server sends data and then closes the connection fast enough).
+However, for robustness it is recommended that implementations return ESTABLISHED as the current state of the connection when the actual state is CLOSE_WAIT but there's still incoming data that hasn't been yet consumed by the application.

 **ERROR CODES**